 I am an international student.
-Can I come back to campus?
+Can I come to campus?

-International Student and Scholar Services (ISSS) will help international students make plans for the fall and winter terms.
-More information is available in guidance for continuing students.
+International Student and Scholar Services (ISSS) will help international students make plans for student travel as needed.
+Up-to-date resources are available on this webpage: guidance for international students.

 Is anything different with the law school since it’s on semesters?